Sign up to our Newsletter

 4. What Course Should I Take to Become a Family Lawyer?

 As mentioned previously, there is no specific undergraduate degree or courses that will ensure your success in family law.
-However, subjects that cover government, politics, and humanities may increase your understanding of topics relevant to family law.
+However, subjects that cover government, politics, and the humanities may increase your understanding of topics relevant to family law.

 While you complete your J.D., you should take as many family law courses as you can.
 Taking a variety of courses will also help you discover the area of focus you’re most interested in.